Overview of The Nation's Report Card

 How can a score change be significant for one group, but a similar or larger change not be significant for another group?

-Estimates (like averages and percentages) all have a margin of error associated with them.
-These margins of error are called standard errors, and the sizes of the standard errors influence the results of statistical tests.
+Scale score and percentage estimates (like averages and percentages) all have a margin of error associated with them.
+These margins of error are called standard errors.
 Comparisons over time or between groups are based on statistical tests that consider both the size of the differences between estimates and the standard errors of the two estimates being compared.
 Estimates based on smaller groups are likely to have larger standard errors.
 When an estimate has a large standard error, a numerical difference that seems large may not be statistically significant.
-For example, a 3-point change in the average score for large cities may be statistically significant, while a 3-point change for a district may not be.
+For example, a 4-point change in the average score for White students may be statistically significant, while an 8-point change for American Indian/Alaska Native students may not be.
 Standard errors for all results are available in the NAEP Data Explorer.

 Is participation in NAEP voluntary?